danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 }

 function draw(){
-     currentMillis = floor(millis() - milliStart);  //millis means millsecond since starting the program, like frameCount if(currentMillis > timer){
+     currentMillis = floor(millis() - milliStart);  //millis means millseconds since starting the program, like frameCount if(currentMillis > timer){
        translate(xPos[xCtr], yPos[yCtr]);  //rows and cols
        rotate(radians((360/8)* (millis()/speed)));  //rotate in itself
        timer = currentMillis + speed; //the time for the next loop textSize(12);
-       //nf:format numbers into strings and adds zeros in front [https://p5js.org/reference/#/p5/nf]  3 digits in front and 0 digit after the decimal fill(fillColor);
+       //nf:format numbers into strings and adds zeros in front [https://p5js.org/reference/#/p5/nf].
+3 digits in front and 0 digit after the decimal fill(fillColor);
-       text(nf(currentMillis, 6), 3, 0);  //which is about the time string written as the asterisk, and it starts with 0 always. sentences++;
+       text(nf(currentMillis, 6), 3, 0);  //which is about the time string written as the asterisk, and it starts with 0 always sentences++;
-       if(sentences >= maxSentences){  //reach the max for each asterisk xCtr++;  //move to next array
+       if(sentences >= maxSentences){  //reach the maximum for each asterisk xCtr++;  //move to next array

          if(xCtr >= xPos.length) {  //meet max cols, and need to go to next row xCtr = 0;
            yCtr++;  //next row
-           //the screen is filled > reset everything and update the counter if(yCtr >= yPos.length){  //reach the max no of rows on a screen (after reach the no. of max cols) yCtr = 0;
+           //the screen is filled > reset everything and update the counter if(yCtr >= yPos.length){  //reach the max number of rows on a screen (after reach the max number of cols) yCtr = 0;
              background(240);
              itr++;  //add counter (iteration)